 Certain foreign securities may be held in the form of American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs"), or other similar receipts.
 Depositary receipts represent receipts for foreign securities deposited with a custodian (which may include the trustee of your trust).
 Depository receipts may not be denominated in the same currency as the securities into which they may be converted.
-ADRs typically trade in the U.S. in U.S. dollars and are registered with the Securities and Exchange Commission.
+ADRs typically trade in the U.S. in U.S. dollars and are registered with the Securities and Exchange

+Commission.
 GDRs are similar to ADRs, but GDRs typically trade outside of the U.S. and outside of the country of the issuer in the currency of the country where the GDR trades.
 Depositary receipts generally involve most of the same types of risks as foreign securities held directly but typically also involve additional expenses associated with the cost of the custodian's services.
 Some depositary receipts may experience less liquidity than the underlying securities traded in their home market.
 Certain depositary receipts are unsponsored (i.e. issued without the participation or involvement of the issuer of the underlying security).
 The issuers of unsponsored depositary receipts are not obligated to disclose information that may be considered material in the U.S. Therefore, there may be less information available regarding these issuers which can impact the relationship between certain information impacting a security and the market value of the depositary receipts.

 EMERGING MARKETS.
 Your trust may invest in certain securities issued by entities located in emerging markets.
 Emerging markets are generally defined as countries in the initial states of their industrialization cycles with low per capita income.
 The markets of emerging markets countries are generally more volatile than the markets of developed countries with more mature economies.
-All of the risks of investing in foreign securities described above are heightened by investing in emerging markets countries.
+Emerging market companies are also subject to a greater risk of market closure or manipulation, less liquidity, limited reliable access to capital and exchange delistings.
+Differences in applicable regulatory, accounting, auditing and financial reporting and recordkeeping standards create difficulties in evaluating emerging market companies due to lower quality or less available financial information.
+Additionally, the rights and remedies available to investors in emerging market securities may be more limited than those available for investments in more developed markets.
+All of the risks of investing in foreign securities described above are heightened by investing in emerging market companies could impact your trust's ability to achieve its investment objective.